New WWE SummerSlam Title Match Revealed

-WWE announced today that SmackDown Tag Team Champions The Usos will defend against The Mysterios at the big SummerSlam pay-per-view in Las Vegas.
+Tonight’s SmackDown opened with Banks coming to the ring to explain why she returned last week and then turned on Belair.
+Banks said she will never let anyone take her spotlight again, and went on about how Belair would be noting without her, and how she came back to make Belair pay after watching from home while Belair disrespected her each week, and wasn’t grateful for anything Banks did for her, like allow her to stand across the ring from greatness at WrestleMania 37.

-This will be the rematch for Rey Mysterio and Dominik Mysterio after dropping the straps to Jimmy Uso and Jey Uso at the Money In the Bank pay-per-view on July 18.
-The Mysterios retained the titles over The Usos twice on the June 4 SmackDown episode, but then lost them at Money In the Bank.
+Belair then interrupted Banks with a response, but they were soon interrupted by Zelina Vega.
+The segment ended with Belair saying she will see Banks at SummerSlam, and then announcing that she will defend against Vega later tonight.

 WWE SummerSlam takes place on Saturday, August 21 from Allegiant Stadium in Las Vegas, Nevada.
-Below is the updated confirmed card:
+Below is the updated confirmed card, along with a few shots from tonight’s opening segment on SmackDown:

 WWE Universal Title Match